 At Anglesey Primary Academy we aim to provide an exciting and engaging curriculum which will inspire children and nurture a passion for learning.
-We firmly believe the driving force behind the delivery of an interesting, creative curriculum is a clear focus on delivering excellent teaching and learning which ensures children engage in a range of learning experiences which are challenging, real life and meaningful.
+We firmly believe the driving force behind the delivery of an interesting, creative curriculum is a clear focus on teaching and learning which engages children in a range of challenging and meaningful learning experiences.

 The curriculum is planned so that as many learning experiences as possible are linked to the current ‘Project’; this allows our pupils to see that their skills are all connected.
 During the children's learning journey, we try to integrate as many real-life experiences as possible that are related to the area they are studying.
 We utilise the Cornerstones Curriculum model and endeavour to provide opportunities for pupils to apply their mathematical, computing and English skills across the curriculum, which enables our pupils to become, confident, effective communicators.
 British Values are taught throughout the curriculum including PSHE and assemblies.
 Children learn about democracy through the school council and opportunities to engage with Votes for Schools.
 We strive towards our pupils leaving us as independent, confident and curious individuals.

 We believe learning should be exciting and meaningful for children.
 We also utilise wider curriculum opportunities to give children the chance to apply previously learnt skills at greater depth.